 Before the Budgeting & Accounting Act of 1921, no single government entity oversaw the entire budget.
 Instead, departments simply submitted budget requests to Congress.
 After World War I, Congress members saw how wartime spending raised the national debt and thought they needed more control over government expenditures.
 Modern budgeting debates still hinge on the powers given to the Congress and the President in this act.
 The restrictions keep either branch from dominating budget decisions.

 The act requires the President to submit a budget to Congress every year by the first Monday of February.
-The President has to justify that budget, so, depending on which party controls Congress, this usually leads to disagreements over what government programs deserve money.
-Both parties have used this approval process to push their own agendas.
+The President has to justify that budget, so, depending on which party controls Congress, this usually leads to disagreements over which government programs deserve money.
+Both parties have historically used this approval process to push their own agendas.
 The 14th Amendment says the government's debt can't be questioned.
 If Congress refuses to approve enough money to pay debts, conceivably the President could override that decision to fulfill the Constitution's guidelines.